 There are scenarios where patients suffering from a GTPS have recovered without any intervention.
 But, these are rare occasions.
-Treatment strategies that are conservative are most helpful when based on an accurate diagnosis.
+Conservative treatment strategies are most helpful when based on an accurate diagnosis.
 The most common cause of pain management is a misdiagnosis of patients.
 Therefore, if you are experiencing chronic hip or buttocks pain, visit us for a thorough assessment to identify the root cause of your GTPS.

-The best means of training lateral hip pain comprehensively is with a conservative treatment program.
+The best means of training lateral hip pain comprehensively is by our conservative treatment program.
 Holistic treatments are those that address root-cause issues.
 In other words, it fixes the actual cause.
 Physical therapy and chiropractic combined offer the best clinical success rate.
 Chiropractic and physical therapy treatments combined is significantly superior to chiropractic or physical therapy alone.

-The go-to non-surgical treatment that an orthopedic surgeon provides is either medication or a steroid injection.
+The go-to non-surgical treatment that an orthopedic surgeon provides is either our medication or a steroid injection.
 Medication and steroid injection introduce harmful chemicals into your body that can harm more.
-In fact, lateral hip pain or GTPS has never killed a single person.
-However, steroid injections and pain medication prescribed for short-term relief have killed thousands if not millions.
-So, opt for the targeted treatment that decreases a lateral hip pain, and improves the hip’s range of motion.
+Lateral hip pain or GTPS has never killed a single person.
+However, steroid injections and pain medication prescribed for short-term relief have killed thousands, if not millions.
+So, opt for the targeted treatment that decreases lateral hip pain, and improves the hip’s range of motion.
 GTPS is a condition closely related to the gluteus medius and gluteus minimus muscles.

-To recover, you must have therapeutic procedures that address these tissues; otherwise, the pain relief you get is only there for a short-term.
+To recover, you must have therapeutic procedures that address them; otherwise, the pain relief you get is only there for the short-term.
 Our center has the experts you need for long-term improvements because we provide expert focused treatments through chiropractic and physical therapy.
 Don’t settle for less.

-To conclude, chose Chiropractic Specialty Center for Clinica Physical Therapy and Research-Based Chiropractic.
-Our physical therapy treatment modalities such as the ultrasound, Interferential Current Therapy, targetted physiotherapy, and Shockwave therapy for lateral hip pain is significantly superior to the surgeon’s steroid injections or care that others centers or hospital provide.
+To conclude, choose Chiropractic Specialty Center for Clinica Physical Therapy and Research-Based Chiropractic.
+Our physical therapy treatment modalities such as the ultrasound, Interferential Current Therapy, targetted physiotherapy, and shockwave therapy for lateral hip pain are significantly superior to steroid injections or care that competing centers or hospitals provide.
 We offer the best conservative treatment for lateral hip pain and Greater Trochanteric Pain Syndrome (GTPS) in Malaysia.